LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 	- Topic 2
 		1. Subtopic 1
 		2. Subtopic 2
+- Romain & Loes 29 May
+- Leuven/Delft/Liege consortium meeting 10 July
+- WG 3.2 meeting 11 July
+- Romain & Loes 11 July
+	- Added to LIFE Slack.
+Most relevant groups are 3.2, 3.3, 4.1
+- Romain & Ida & Lian 11 July
+	- MC simulations take long.
+Python functionality to dump outcomes of MC into file once and load it in from there.
+	- Python code gives error on Windows because it doesn't have a /tmp folder as in Unix based systems.
+	- Idea to have joint meeting with Delft & Leuven every other week?
+To be figured out what is feasible for everyone.
+	- 3rd week of August, internal office moving in Delft should be done

 ## Planning

 Just a first rough outline as conversation starter!
 Anything can be adapted.